ExtraBB/deglaze/common/ingredients/seeds-nuts-and-dried-fruits/Black Sesame Seeds.md

-- **Name**: Black sesame seeds (Heukimja)
+- **Name**: Black sesame seeds
 - **Other Names**: 흑임자
 - **Type**: Seed / Nut

 ## Description

 Black sesame seeds are small, dark seeds with a rich, nutty flavor.
-They are used in Korean cuisine for their aroma, taste, and as a garnish.
+They are valued for their aroma, taste, and as a garnish.

 ## How to use